Welcome, CHDS Alumni!

 Volunteer: There are many ways that you can support Capitol Hill Day School.
 Interested in speaking to a class about an area of expertise?
 Would you like to help at the Back to School Picnic, at an Admission Open House or serve on a School committee?
 Contact Shannon Ryan at email@example.com to get involved.

-We welcome our high school-aged alumni to join us on Columbus Day for Donuts in the Rose Window Room.
+We welcome our high school-aged alumni to join us on the 2nd Monday of October.
+Keep an eye on social media for details!

 High School alumni share their high school experiences during this helpful question and answer session with the current 8th Graders and their families.

-Over 30 post-college alumni connected with current and former Board of Trustees at Bearnaise on Capitol Hill in early December 2016.
+Over 30 post-college alumni connect with current and former Board of Trustees.

 Capitol Hill Day School Spring Fundraiser